Midway-class aircraft carrier: 1980s

-Coral Sea was rescued from imminent decommissioning by the election of Ronald Reagan as president of the United States in 1980.
+Coral Sea was rescued from imminent decommissioning by the election of Ronald Reagan as President of the United States in 1980.
 Reagan's proposed 600-ship Navy gave the remaining ships a new lease on life.
 Coral Sea underwent extensive refits to address the ship's poor condition.

 When the McDonnell Douglas F/A-18 Hornet became operational in the mid-1980s, the Navy quickly deployed them to the Midway and Coral Sea to replace the older F-4s.
-On 15 April 1986, aircraft from Coral Sea, as well as USAF F-111Fs from RAF Lakenheath in the UK, struck targets in Libya as part of "Operation El Dorado Canyon".
+On 15 April 1986, aircraft from Coral Sea, as well as USAF F-111Fs from RAF Lakenheath in the UK, struck targets in Libya as part of Operation El Dorado Canyon.
 The Hornets went into action for the first time, flying several ship-to-shore air strikes against Libyan shore installations that were harassing the fleet.
-During this action, the Hornets from Coral Sea attacked and destroyed the SA-5 missile site at Sirte which had been "painting" US aircraft with its radars.
-This was the combat debut for the Hornet, and incidentally marked the first combat use of the AGM-88 HARM anti-radiation missile.
-The Hornets attacked the SAM sites in bad weather and at wave top heights.
+During this action, the Hornets from Coral Sea attacked and destroyed the SA-5 missile (SAM) site at Sirte, which had been "painting" US aircraft with its radars.
+This was the combat debut for the Hornet and incidentally marked the first combat use of the AGM-88 HARM antiradiation missile.
+The Hornets attacked the SAM sites in bad weather and at wave-top heights.
 All of them returned without mishap.

-A 1986 refit for Midway removed her 6" armor belt and bulged her hull to try to increase freeboard.
+A 1986 refit for Midway removed her 6-inch armor belt and bulged her hull to try to increase freeboard.
 While successful in this regard, the bulges also resulted in a dangerously fast rolling period that prevented Midway from operating aircraft in heavy seas.
-The bulging was therefore not repeated on Coral Sea.
+The bulging was, therefore, not repeated on Coral Sea.

 1990s

 The Reagan era reprieve could not last.
 In 1990, Coral Sea, which had long since earned the nickname "Ageless Warrior", was decommissioned.
-Midway had one last war in which to participate, and was one of the six aircraft carriers deployed by the U.S. against Iraq during Operation Desert Storm.
+She had one last war in which to participate, and was one of the six aircraft carriers deployed by the U.S. against Iraq during Operation Desert Storm.
 A few months after the campaign, Midway was decommissioned.

-Coral Sea was slowly scrapped at Baltimore as legal and environmental troubles continually delayed her fate.
-Midway spent five years in the mothball fleet at Bremerton, Washington before being taken over by a museum group.
+Coral Sea was slowly scrapped at Baltimore, as legal and environmental troubles continually delayed her fate.
+Midway spent five years in the mothball fleet at Bremerton, Washington, before being taken over by a museum group.
 The ship is now open to the public at the USS Midway Museum in San Diego, California.